Healthy Dinner Ideas by a Personal Trainer

 Instructions:

-2. Roast for 20-25 minutes, until chicken is cooked through and the vegetables are tender.
-If desired, squeeze a little lemon juice over everything before serving.
+3. Roast for 20-25 minutes, until chicken is cooked through (internal temp 165°F) and vegetables are tender.
+Squeeze lemon juice over everything before serving.

 2. Lemon Garlic Salmon with Asparagus